jmezzanotte/VBA-Analysis-Helper-Modules/README.md

 End Sub

 ```
-#EPUtilities
+#GraphUtilities

 #Description
 I used this module heavily on a project that required an extensive amount of custom graphing.
 This module is fairly customized
 for to the project I created for, however it can be used when working with any excel dataset.
-In the future (time permitting) i would like to make this module more robust.
+It creates a custom stacked 100% stacked column chart with a data table at the foot of the graph.
+In the future I would like to make this module more customizable by expanding the API to allow for more options on the graph.

 #Procedures in Module
-- Relabel : Taylored specifically to project tables.
-It relabels cell headers in the table.
-Source code could be modified to include or change out labeling values.
+- Relabel : This procedure relabels cell headers in a given table.
+The procedure takes a sigle argument which is basically a hashtable that maps raw column values to the new column labels.
+In VBA this procedure is expecting a dictionary object that maps old labels to new labels.

-- ConvertPercent : Calculates table percentages(either column or row based on need)
+- GetPercent : Calculates table percentages(either column or row based on need).
+Provide the function a range of cells to use as numerators and a second argument which is a cell to be used as a denominator for all the numerators provided in the first argument.
+Basically it will calcuate row or column percents based on the cell ranges passed to the function.
+It provides a method to calculate row and column percents in a table without having to manaully enter absolute cell ranges using in cell formulas.

 - epChart : Places customized chart based on selected cell range( this chart was customized for the project, source code could be modified to suite your needs).

-- LabelValues : used to apply custom value labels to bars.
+- AssignDataLabelValues : This function can be used to place custom data labels on graph bars.
+This function takes in a chart series number, as well as the range of values to apply to that series number display the custom labels.
+Use of this function replaces the need to hand map custom data labels to graph bars.

 # Collaborators
 John Mezzanotte